automl/SMAC3/development-2.0/_sources/faq.rst.txt

   :ref:`Installation <installation>` for a solution.

-My target algorithm is not accepted when using the scenario-file.
+My target function is not accepted when using the scenario-file.
   Make sure that your algorithm accepts commandline options as provided by SMAC.
 Refer to :ref:`commandline execution <Basic Usage>` for details on how to wrap your algorithm.